Women Are Better Credit Than Men

 It is observed that when women borrow money, they use it to help improve the family condition over time, instead of squandering it away on snacks or luxuries as observed among a number of male borrowers.
 This could also be because it is easier to take a loan if you’re a man.
 On the other hand, a loan taken up by a woman has to go through more scrutiny, consequently, resulting in better loan usage, which is usually for poverty alleviation.

-In the Philippines, the main purpose for borrowing money based on the National Baseline Survey On Financial Inclusion by Bangko Sentral ng Pilipinas is as follows:
+In the Philippines, the main purpose of borrowing money based on the National Baseline Survey On Financial Inclusion by Bangko Sentral ng Pilipinas is as follows:

 Food = 59.5%